VictoriiaShtyreva/Cat-Energy/Readme.md

 * Creator: [Viktoriia Shtyreva](https://github.com/VictoriiaShtyreva)

-Here I prectised in responsive and adaptive design, used a CSS pre-processor - Less and a toolkit to automate - Gulp.
+Here I practiced responsive and adaptive design, and used a CSS pre-processor - Less, and a toolkit to automate - Gulp.

 ## How it use: